yewin-mm/mysql-docker-container/README.md

 		* Add below db url connection string in your application properties file.
 		* eg. `spring.datasource.url=jdbc:mysql://172.20.0.2:3306/{your_database_name}`

-* I recommand to use container name instead of using ipaddress while connection to containerized db from containerized application.
+* I recommend to use container name instead of using ipaddress while connection to containerized db from containerized application.
 * If you don't want to run your application as container, you can use `localhost` or `127.0.0.1` which I mentioned in above.
 * Example project to connect Containerized MySQL DB can be found here, [spring-boot-jpa-docker](https://github.com/yewin-mm/spring-boot-jpa-docker).